milvus-io/milvus/CONTRIBUTING.md

 - (**Recommended**) Provide answers for issue labeled `question`.
 - Provide help for issues labeled `bug`, `improvement`, and `enhancement` by
-  - (**Recommended**) Ask questions, reproduce the issue, or providie solutions.
+  - (**Recommended**) Ask questions, reproduce the issue, or provide solutions.
   - Pull a request to fix the issue.

 **If you require new feature or major enhancement, you can**

 - (**Recommended**) File an issue about the feature/enhancement with reasons.
-- Provide a MEP for the feature/enhancement.
+- Provide an MEP for the feature/enhancement.
 - Pull a request to implement the MEP.

 **If you are a reviewer/approver of Milvus, you can**